 So, what is executive presence?
 Can it be defined in a way that allows it to be learned even if it’s not a natural asset?

 There’s a reason for the expression ‘dress for the job you want, not the job you have’.
-That doesn’t mean go out and blow your budget on a designer wardrobe.
-However it does mean that, in a world where first impressions count, if your preferred dress code is out of step with the company culture your impact will be lessened.
+That doesn’t mean going out and blowing your budget on a designer wardrobe.
+However, it does mean that, in a world where first impressions count, if your preferred dress code is out of step with the company culture your impact will be lessened.
 Unless you’re working for Google or Facebook, a hoodie simply isn’t going to get you that promotion!

 This is a situation where becoming a people-watcher can really benefit you.
 Observe how others do it.
 Who around you has leadership presence and what is it about them that makes you feel they are in control?